Coral: Taxonomy

-Systematics

-The delineation of coral species is challenging as hypotheses based on morphological traits contradict hypotheses formed via molecular tree-based processes.
-As of 2020, there are 2175 identified separate coral species, 237 of which are currently endangered, making distinguishing corals to be the utmost of importance in efforts to curb extinction.
-Adaptation and delineation continues to occur in species of coral in order to combat the dangers posed by the climate crisis.
-Corals are colonial modular organisms formed by asexually produced and genetically identical modules called polyps.
-Polyps are connected by living tissue to produce the full organism.
-The living tissue allows for inter module communication (interaction between each polyp), which appears in colony morphologies produced by corals, and is one of the main identifying characteristics for a species of coral.
+Systematic

 There are two main classifications for corals: hard coral (scleractinian and stony coral) which form reefs by a calcium carbonate base, with polyps that bear six stiff tentacles, and soft coral (Alcyonacea and ahermatypic coral) which are pliable and formed by a colony of polyps with eight feather-like tentacles.
 These two classifications arose from differentiation in gene expressions in their branch tips and bases that arose through developmental signaling pathways such as Hox, Hedgehog, Wnt, and BMP.

 Scientists typically select Acropora as research models since they are the most diverse genus of hard coral, having over 120 species.
 Most species within this genus have polyps which are dimorphic: axial polyps grow rapidly and have lighter coloration, while radial polyps are small and are darker in coloration.
 In the Acropora genus, gamete synthesis and photosynthesis occur at the basal polyps, growth occurs mainly at the radial polyps.
-Growth at the site of the radial polyps encompasses two processes: asexual reproduction via mitotic cell proliferation, and skeleton deposition of the calcium carbonate via extracellular matrix (ECM) proteins acting as differentially expressed (DE) signaling genes between both branch tips and bases.
+Growth at the site of the radial polyps encompasses two processes: asexual reproduction via mitosis, and skeleton deposition of the calcium carbonate via extracellular matrix (ECM) proteins acting as differentially expressed (DE) signaling genes between both branch tips and bases.
 These processes lead to colony differentiation, which is the most accurate distinguisher between coral species.
 In the Acropora genus, colony differentiation through up-regulation and down-regulation of DEs.